syncfusion-content/xamarin-docs/Xamarin/AutoComplete/DataTemplateSelector.md

 ---
 layout: post
-title: DataTemplateSelector of Syncfusion<sup>®</sup> Xamarin.Forms SfAutoComplete
+title: DataTemplateSelector of Syncfusion® Xamarin.Forms SfAutoComplete
 description: This section will discribes about how to use a DataTemplateSelctor  for Xamarin.Forms SfAutoComplete
 platform: xamarin
 control: SfAutoComplete